Tilanqiao Prison: Ward Road Gaol period (1903–1941)

-The prison population comprised a mix of Chinese and European males found guilty by consular courts.
-(Although some European countries preferred not to send convicts to Ward Road Gaol, instead transferring them to prisons in their home countries or other colonies).
-Female Chinese convicts were only interned in Ward Road between 1904 and 1906, after which they were sent to female prisons elsewhere in the province.
+The prison population comprised a mix of Chinese and European males found guilty by consular courts, though some European countries preferred not to send convicts to the Ward Road Gaol and instead transferred them to prisons in their home countries or their other colonies.
+Female Chinese convicts were only interned in the Ward Road Gaol between 1904 and 1906, after which they were sent to female prisons elsewhere in the province.
 European women were housed in a Foreign Women's Block, but this closed in 1922 and women were placed in the French Concession's prison.
 In 1925 a decision was made to no longer imprison Western convicts at Ward Road, instead sending them to the Settlement's Caucasian-only prison: Amoy Road Gaol.

-Between 1925 and 1930 Ward Road Gaol was therefore a prison predominantly housing Chinese prisoners, controlled and run by a predominantly British and Indian staff.
+Between 1925 and 1930, the Ward Road Gaol was a prison predominantly housing Chinese prisoners, controlled and run by predominantly British and Indian staff.
 In 1930 Chiang Kai-shek's Kuomintang government negotiated for all male prisoners, Western or Chinese, to be sent to Ward Road Gaol and for it to be run as close to Chinese guidelines as possible.
 This was agreed in theory, though the British staff were unwilling to enforce Chinese discipline as provided in the guidelines, as this was considered harsh – even by the prison's own rough standards.

 For its existence, Ward Road Gaol has been considered one of the harshest in the world.
 Silence was enforced at all times and overcrowding was rife.
 In 1934 there were only 2925 cells between its 6000 inmates.
 Tuberculosis was found in nearly 65% of long-term prisoners, suicide was not uncommon, and discipline was enforced through physical punishment by use of long batons.
 The majority of warders were Indian Sikhs, who were generally despised by Chinese prisoners.
 Western prisoners were separated from the Chinese and were relatively better cared for, being given lighter duties, separate cells and softer uniforms.
 After 1930 they too were officially brought under the same discipline system as the Chinese, however.